-Another major difference between coin and token, apart from the algorithm, is that a coin has money utility.
-Additionally, it can be used to back applications, and smart contracts, validate transactions or used for staking.
+Another significant difference between coins and tokens, apart from the algorithm, is that coins have money utility.
+Additionally, it can be used to back applications and smart contracts, validate transactions, or use for staking.

 On the other hand, a token is a digital representation of an asset, tradable commodity, loyalty points, and others.

-#3 Different fees system
+#3 Different Fee System